Austria within Nazi Germany: First Austrian Republic

 The German Workers' Party had already been founded in Bohemia as early as 1903.
-It was then part of the Austro-Hungarian empire.
+It was then part of the Austro-Hungarian Empire.
 It supported German nationalism and anti-clericalism, but at first was not particularly antisemitic.
 This party stood mainly for making Austria and the Austrian Germans a part of Germany.
-In 1909 lawyer, Walter Riehl joined the party and he became leader in 1918.
+In 1909, lawyer and politician Walter Riehl joined the party and he became leader in 1918.
 Soon after that the name was changed to the German National Socialist Workers' Party (Deutsche Nationalsozialistische Arbeiterpartei' DNSAP).
-After the fall of the monarchy, the party split into a Czechoslovakian party and an Austrian party under Riehl.
-From 1920 onwards this Austrian party cooperated closely with the Munich formed German Workers' Party (DAP) and then the National Socialist German Workers' Party (Nationalsozialistische Deutsche Arbeiterpartei; NSDAP), which Adolf Hitler led after 1921.
-In 1923 Riehl's party had about 23,000 members and was a marginal factor in Austrian politics.
-In 1924 there was another split and Karl Schulz led a splinter group.
+After the fall of the monarchy, the party split into a Czechoslovak party and an Austrian party under Riehl.
+From 1920 onwards, this Austrian party cooperated closely with Munich formed German Workers' Party (DAP) and then the "National Socialist German Workers' Party" Nationalsozialistische Deutsche Arbeiterpartei; NSDAP), which Adolf Hitler led after 1921.
+In 1923, Riehl's party had about 23,000 members and was a marginal factor in Austrian politics.
+In 1924, there was another split and Karl Schulz led a splinter group.
 The two opposed each other.
-In 1926 Richard Suchenwirth founded the Austrian branch of Hitler's German National Socialist party in Vienna.
+In 1926, Richard Suchenwirth founded the Austrian branch of Hitler's German National Socialist party in Vienna.
 Around that time Benito Mussolini formed his Fascist dictatorship in Italy and became an important ally of the far right.

 The Austrian National Socialists linked to Hitler (Nazis) got only 779 votes in the 1927 General Election.
 The strongest grouping besides the Social Democrats was the Unity Coalition led by the Christian Social Party but including German Nationalists and the groups of Riehl and Schulz.
 In the course of these years there were frequent serious acts of violence between the various armed factions and people were regularly killed.
 In the General Election of 1930, the Social Democrats were the largest single party.
 The Christian Social Party came second but stayed in office in a coalition with smaller parties.
 The Austrian National Socialists linked to Hitler's NSDAP received only 3.6% of the votes and failed to enter Parliament.
-In the following years the Nazis gained votes at the expense of the various German national groups, which also wanted unity with Germany.
-After 1930 Hitler's NSDAP doubled its membership every year because of the economic crisis.
+In the following years, the Nazis gained votes at the expense of the various German national groups, which also wanted unity with Germany.
+After 1930, Hitler's NSDAP doubled its membership every year because of the economic crisis.
 One of their slogans was, "500,000 Unemployed – 400,000 Jews – Simple way out; vote National Socialist".